-1.1.Group Information
+1.1 CIF Information

-Etilep Limited (hereinafter, the 'Group') was incorporated in the Republic of Cyprus on 13 December 2019 as a limited liability company with registration number HE 405229 and it is the parent company of WGM Services Ltd (hereinafter, the 'Company' or 'CIF') which was incorporated in the Republic of Cyprus on 29 October 2009 as a private limited liability company with registration number HE 256991.
-The Company obtained a Cyprus Investment Firm ('CIF') license from the Cyprus Securities and Exchange Commission ('CySEC'), CIF licence No. 203/13 on 14 June 2013 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017
+WGM Services Ltd (hereinafter the 'Company') was incorporated in the Republic of Cyprus on 29 October 2009 as a private limited liability company with registration number HE 256991.
+The Company obtained a Cyprus Investment Firm ("CIF") licence from the Cyprus Securities and Exchange Commission ("CySEC"), CIF licence No. 203/13 on 14 June 2013 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: